Non-B Visa Run to Laos 2025: Guide for Teachers — KET

 Gather Documents: Before you leave, scan:

-Passport: 6+ months valid, 2 blank pages.
+Passport: 6+ months valid, two blank pages.

 4x6 cm photo (white background).